The application period is now open and will close on Monday 19 March 2018.

-The Learning & Discovery Internship positions are ideal for those looking to gain valuable experience in zoo / science education, and are also applicable for trainee teachers looking to broaden their experience and work in and out of classroom setting.
-Those with an interest in developing their engagement or theatrical skills, or who have are looking towards animal or conservation based careers are also encouraged to apply.
+Our Learning & Discovery Summer Internships are ideal for those looking to gain valuable experience in zoo / science education and are also applicable for trainee teachers looking to broaden their experience and work in and out of classroom setting.
+Those with an interest in an animal or conservation-based careers are also encouraged to apply.

 Who should apply?

 |Those who must undertake a placement or work experience to accompany their studies as a required or recommended aspect of the educational course.
 Unfortunately, those who are currently not in education will not be considered at this time.|

 |Friendly, confident and happy to engage with guests of all ages.|

 |Those committed to providing top quality customer service and the best possible experience for our guests.|